 - Unitec is the largest provider of civil engineering training in New Zealand at diploma level.

-- Supported by the civil engineering industry, including the Institution of Professional Engineers New Zealand (IPENZ).
+- Supported by the civil engineering industry, including the Engineering New Zealand.

-- A step towards IPENZ membership: once you've gained a suitable period of work experience as a qualified civil engineer at diploma level, you'll be eligible for Associate Membership (AIPENZ).
+- A step towards Engineering New Zealand membership: once you've gained a suitable period of work experience as a qualified civil engineer at diploma level, you'll be eligible for Associate Membership (AIPENZ).

 - Can serve as a pathway into graduate engineering qualifications.